-The Orford School Hall becomes a cinema on a weekly basis and the Bowls Club has special meals for guests on Friday nights.
+There is a pop-up cinema at local venues on a weekly basis and the Bowls Club has special meals for guests on Friday nights.

 Ferries leave from Triabunna 15 mins north for Maria Is. twice daily in June, July, August - 10:30 & 12 returning 11:15 & 3:30 not on Tues & Thurs and from Sept - May leave Triabunna at 9, 10:30, 12, &4 and return from Maria Island at 9:45, 11:15, 3:30 & 5 7 days a week.

 Spring Beach is on the East Coast and is 1 hour from Hobart and 45 minutes from the Hobart airport.

 Triabunna is 15 minutes north, Swansea 1 hour north and Freycinet Peninsula Coles Bay & Wineglass Bay is approximately 90 minutes north.
 The road is very scenic passing through bushland and following the magnificent coastline.
 There are a number of wineries en route open for tastings and sales of premium East Coast Wines.